-The primary purpose of NCAA student-athlete banquets is to honor, celebrate and welcome participating studentathletes in a concise and entertaining manner.
+The primary purpose of NCAA student-athlete banquets is to honor, celebrate and welcome participating student-athletes in a concise and entertaining manner.
 Coaches' association awards and other presentations not directly related to the championship itself may be considered for inclusion if they are in the best interest of the attending student-athletes:

-- The presentation should be relevant and provide a significant enhancement to the banquet programming for the student-athletes (awards or speakers which have limited relation to the championship or significance to the studentathletes will detract from their enjoyment and the attention they pay to other programming). - The presentation should be brief (in most cases it should be limited to 5-10 minutes, but should never exceed 30 minutes). - Awards presented should be limited to those presented to participating student-athletes and coaches or those which have some special significance to the student-athletes in attendance. - The presentation should be secondary in significance and placement in the programming to any official NCAA championship presentations. - If these conditions are not met, other championship related platforms should be explored by the NCAA to assist the coaches' association. - All final decisions on inclusion of coaches' association awards, other presentations, scripts and presenters should be made by the NCAA staff with the best interest and overall experience of the student-athlete in mind. - NCAA staff may call on leadership team members to assist in delivering and explaining the specific decisions to the coaches' association as needed.
+- The presentation should be relevant and provide a significant enhancement to the banquet programming for the student-athletes (awards or speakers that have limited relation to the championship or significance to the student-athletes will detract from their enjoyment and the attention they pay to other programming). - The presentation should be brief (in most cases it should be limited to 10-15 minutes, but should never exceed 30 minutes). - Awards should be presented to participating student-athletes and coaches or others who have earned recognition in the sport (e.g., all-America awards). - The presentation should be secondary in significance and placement in the programming to any official NCAA championship presentations. - If these conditions are not met, the NCAA staff will assist the coaches association in identifying other championship related platforms to present awards. - All final decisions on inclusion of coaches association awards, other presentations, scripts and presenters should be made by the NCAA staff with the best interest and overall experience of the student-athlete in mind. - NCAA staff may call on leadership team members to assist in delivering and explaining the specific decisions to the coaches association as needed.